fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Edge Certificates
 -----------------

-For the Edge data store to work correctly with your browser, you must have two security certificates installed: a machine certificate, which permits localhost access, and a root certificate, which permits access to the Edge application.
+In order for the default Edge data store installation to work correctly with your browser, you must have two security certificates installed: a machine certificate, which permits localhost access, and a root certificate, which validates the machine certificate.

-OSIsoft provides a certificate for testing purposes; your IT department probably has its own guidelines and procedures for managing digital certificates.
+OSIsoft provides certificates for testing purposes; your IT department probably has its own guidelines and procedures for managing digital certificates.
 You should use the digital certificates recommended by your IT department.

-The instructions on this page show how to install the OSIsoft root certificate into a trusted location, which in turn allows the machine certificate to be validated by the browser.
+The instructions on this page show how to install the OSIsoft root certificate into a trusted location, which in turn allows the machine certificate to be validated by a browser or a client application.
+The default machine certificate (provided for testing) is already installed - note that using your own machine certificate is possible, and highly recommended for production work.
+See xxx for details.

-Note: Some browsers, such as Mozilla Firefox, do not use the certificate store provided by the operating system; instead, they use their own.
+Note: Some browsers and applications (such as Mozilla Firefox or Node Red), do not use the certificate store provided by the operating system; instead, they use their own.
 You should search for documentation that is applicable to your browser and your operating environment.

 **For Microsoft Windows systems:**

-1. Use Windows Explorer to locate the certificate in the following directory:
+1. Use Windows Explorer to locate the certificate.
+If you used the default installation options, the certificate file is located in the following directory:

-   ``***Certificate location***\EdgeRootCert.cer``
+   ``C:\Program Files\OSIsoft\EdgeHistorian\EdgeRootCert.crt``

-2. Double click the certificate file.
+2. Double click the certificate file (EdgeRootCert.crt).

    Double clicking the file imports it into the certificate store and the Certificate window displays.

 3. Click ``Install Certificate``.

    The Certificate Import Wizard window displays.

 4. Select the ``Local Machine`` radio button then click ``Next``.
 5. Select the ``Place all certificates in the following store`` radio button then click ``Browse``.